What is Succession Planning?

 Some organizations even put in place an emergency succession plan to allow for a smooth transition when a leader expectedly resigns, is incapacitated, or dies.
 A long-term succession plan guarantees an organization that there are employees waiting and ready to take over key management roles.

 Processes and Practices

 The succession planning process continues to gain popularity among companies in recent years, with North American and European firms taking the lead.
-In major companies like Nike and IBM, succession planning is identified as part of an ongoing talent management program to groom future executives.
-In addition to annual performance evaluations, senior executives engage in a series of discussions on the employees who’ve shown readiness to take on more significant roles, especially when there are anticipated vacancies.
-The top management prepares a list of candidates based on the potential and readiness of employees for future job opportunities to make it easy to fill in gaps as they arise.
+In major companies such as Nike and IBM, succession planning is identified as part of an ongoing talent management program to groom future executives.
+In addition to annual performance evaluations, senior executives engage in a series of discussions about employees who’ve shown readiness to take on more significant roles, especially when there are anticipated vacancies.
+The top management prepares a list of candidates based on their potential and readiness for future job opportunities to make it easy to fill in gaps as they arise.